ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 **(Step 1)** Creating the First Basic Script File

 In this step, I created my first Bash script using `nano`.
 This mirrored the same process I learned years ago when writing simple Python programs, except here the file used a `.sh` extension and required a shebang to define the interpreter.
+I named this script `peters_script.sh`.

 <p align="left">
   <img src="images/linux-bash-usage-and-scripting-07.png?raw=true&v=2"